Xafiq/VirtualBox_Kali/README.md

-# How to install Virtualbox on Debian
+# How to install Virtualbox on Kali
 ---

 ## Download VirtualBox